• Home /

 Am I required to take a homeownership education class to buy a Good Neighbor Next Door home?

-There is no homeownership education requirement for Good Neighbor Next Door.
-However, education is beneficial.
-First-time homeowners who complete a homeownership education class are less likely to default.
+There is no mandatory homeownership education requirement for the Good Neighbor Next Door housing program, but taking such a class is beneficial.
+First-time homeowners who complete education courses are less likely to default on their mortgage.